 The Registry will pay $100 towards the expense of having your body transported from the place of death, by a licensed funeral director, to one of our medical teaching institutions.
 Your next of kin or estate will be responsible for the costs over this amount.

-The Registry also assumes the cost of cremation, burial of the ashes in our established cemeteries and Celebrations of Remembrance held by the Registry once a year.
+The Registry also assumes the cost of cremation, burial of the ashes in our established cemeteries (or return to next of kin) and our Celebrations of Remembrance held by the Registry once a year.

 What do your celebrations of remembrance involve?

 Our Celebrations of Remembrance are held each year in Philadelphia and Pittsburgh.
 Family members and friends are invited to help us honor and commemorate the special individuals who have selflessly donated their bodies for the advancement of medical education and research.
 Names of the donors are included on a Memorial Card at the request of the family.
 Medical students and faculty members from all of our medical schools will be participating and attending the celebrations.

 Are there circumstances under which my body may not be acceptable at death?

 It is only under most unusual circumstances that a donor’s body would be rejected; however the Registry reserves the right to refuse a donation.